Dorotea de Armas: Works

 She produced pottery for domestic use, toys and, most innovatively, idolillos, which reinterpreted the traditional Canarian idolillos.
 Figurines, such as the three-legged camels, along with figures such as the bride and groom, reinterpret the typical figures of the Guanches, the native inhabitants of the Canary Islands.
 Among the latter, Los Novios del Mojón stand out, which brought her fame beyond the Canary Islands.

 De Armas stands out for her craftsmanship and traditional pottery modeling.
 De Armas' work is appreciated by admirers of this Lanzarote tradition as a renovator of the potter's craft, incorporating into her work the traditional forms of the island's aboriginal inhabitants, from before the arrival of Europeans to the islands.

 De Armas received several awards for her work during her lifetime, and also posthumously as the appointment of Artisan of the Year 2017, by the Cabildo insular de Gran Canaria.
 She passed on her knowledge to many people who have continued her work, including her granddaughter Maria Dolores de Armas and her son Juan Jesús Brito Paz.
 Among her students is Juan Brito Martin, another self-taught ceramist from Lanzarote, who has used Los Novios del Mojón as a reference in many of his creations.
 In 2022, the Cabildo of Lanzarote paid tribute in Mancha Blanca to Dorotea de Armas with the inauguration of the sculpture "Homenaje a la artesana doña Dorotea", a work by local artist Rigoberto Camacho Pérez.

 Notable work

 The traditional clay figurines Novios del Volcán created by Dorotea de Armas can still be found today in tourist shops.

 One of the most representative works of De Armas is the Novios del Mojón, also known as Muñecos or Novios del Volcán, as De Armas calls them.
 They are two clay figurines representing a man and a woman, with an exaggerated representation of their sexual attributes, inspired by archaeological artifacts found in sites from the island's pre-Hispanic period.
 According to tradition, during betrothal ceremonies, men offered the male figure to offer it to their fiancées, and if the engagement was accepted, women responded by giving a female figurine.

-José Saramago wrote his novel A Caverna, inspired by the clay figurines created by De Armas.
+José Saramago's novel A Caverna was inspired by the clay figurines created by De Armas.